visjs-community/visjs-network/misc/how_to_help.md

 - If you introduce breaking changes, like changing the signature of a public function, point that out in your description.
 Breaking changes result in a new major release.

-- Always adapt to the code style of the existing source.
-Never adapt existing code to your personal taste. :trollface:

-- Pull-requests must be reviewed by at least two member of the support team.
-The First must approve the pull-request, the second can than merge after also checking it.
+- Pull-requests must be reviewed by at least one visjs-community member.

-**Happy Helping!!**
+**Happy Helping!**